 A checking account is used for day-to-day banking.
-This includes activities and transactions like depositing and withdrawing money, writing checks, direct depositing your paycheck, transferring money to other accounts, and accessing your money through a debit card.
+This includes activities and transactions like depositing and withdrawing money, writing checks, direct depositing your paycheck, transferring money to other accounts, and making purchases with a debit card.
 In addition, most checking accounts allow an unlimited amount of transactions per month.
-This is an important aspect to remember when deciding what kind of a bank account is right for you.
+This is an important aspect to remember when deciding what kind of bank account is right for you.

 When looking for checking or savings accounts, make sure you find one that has no minimum balance requirement, doesn’t charge monthly maintenance fees, and is a part of a large ATM network.
 These perks ensure that you won’t be surprised by charges on the account, and will have greater access to your money without paying ATM fees.